matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 </table>
 ```

-And here we also introduce the concept of multiple `idref`s in a single attribute.
-Some `idref` attributes can reference _multiple_ IDs by separating them with spaces.
+And here we also introduce the concept of multiple `IDREF`s in a single attribute.
+Some `IDREF` attributes can reference _multiple_ IDs by separating them with spaces.
 In this case, the first data cell is associated with both the "First" and "Name" headers.
 When browsers now announce the cell, they can include the text of both headers in the announcement.

-### New HTML `idref` attributes: `popovertarget`, `commandfor`, `anchor`.
+### New HTML `IDREF` attributes: `popovertarget`, `commandfor`, `anchor`.

 HTML is in the process of getting several new functionalities that make it easier to create declarative interactive components like popups and tooltips.
-To help with those, new `idref` attributes are being added.
+To help with those, new `IDREF` attributes are being added.

 `popovertarget` can be added to a button to associate it with a popup element that has the `popover` attribute.
 That way the popover is shown when the button is activated.
 For a more in-depth explanation, check out [PSA: Stop using the title attribute as tooltip!](https://www.htmhell.dev/adventcalendar/2024/22/) from last year's advent calendar.